Second pregnancy differences you may experience

 If this is your second pregnancy, or another subsequent pregnancy, there may be some differences that you will experience from your first pregnancy.
-Of course no two pregnancies are at the same, and no two women are at the same.
+Of course no two pregnancies are the same, and no two women are the same.

-Second pregnancy: feeling pregnant
+1. Second pregnancy: feeling pregnant

-Looking pregnant during your second pregnancy
+3. Looking pregnant during your second pregnancy

-Second pregnancy feeling fetal movement
+4. Second pregnancy feeling fetal movement

 If you haven’t had enough time to shed those extra pounds pregnancy, baby’s first little kicks and movements may not be quite easy to feel.

-Delivery may be easier
+5. Delivery may be easier

-Second pregnancy excitement
+6. Second pregnancy excitement

 However don’t feel bad if you don’t feel quite so excited, as during your first pregnancy.
 We all know how it is from experience for the first time, especially if we really wanted it.
 While it might be very good news it is quite normal not have such high excitement levels as first round.

-Second pregnancy concerns
+7. Second pregnancy concerns

-Another concern is finding the best way to let your first baby or child no that he or she will have a little brother or sister.
+Another concern is finding the best way to let your first baby or child know that he or she will have a little brother or sister.
 How you choose to deal with this is very personal, but it is normal to be concerned about doing it in the best way possible.
-Lots of siblings will be excited but there is a new baby on the way, when it is presented positively to them.
+Lots of siblings will be excited that there is a new baby on the way, when it is presented positively to them.

-Weight gain between pregnancies
+8. Weight gain between pregnancies

 On one hand the pressure that society puts on women to get back there pre-birth body as soon as possible after giving birth can seem over the top at times.
-However if you are hoping to have a second baby relatively soon after, purely from a medical standpoint it does make sense to become as fit and healthy as possible, before your second pregnancy.
+However if you are hoping to have a second baby relatively soon after, purely from a medical standpoint, it does make sense to become as fit and healthy as possible, before your second pregnancy.

 Scientifically less attention has been paid to the issue of weight gain in between pregnancies, then has been paid to obesity as an issue generally before and during pregnancy.